facelessuser/coloraide/docs/src/markdown/manipulation.md

     color.coords()
     ```

-3. Lastly, a user can use the `mask` method that masks a given channel `none`. `mask` is useful as it is an easy way to
+3. Lastly, a user can use the `mask` method which is a quick way to one or multiple channels as undefined.
-quickly mask multiple channels.
-Additionally, by default, it returns a clone leaving the original untouched.
+Additionally, it returns a clone leaving the original untouched by default.

     ```playground
     Color('white').coords()